publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schI/m__us_usc_t42_s303.md

 >     “(a) Except as provided in subsection (b), the amendments made by this part \[part I (§§ 301–305) of title III of act Aug.
 1, 1956, amending this section and sections 603, 1203, and 1353 of this title\] shall become effective July 1, 1957.

->     “(b) The amendments made by any section of this part shall not apply to any State (as defined in section 1101 of the Social Security Act \[[section 1301 of this title][/us/usc/t42/s1301]\] for purposes of title I thereof \[subchapter I of this chapter\]) for any fiscal year for which there is in effect an election by it not to have the amendments made by such section apply to it.
-Any such election shall be in effect for a fiscal year only if notice of the election has been filed with the Secretary of Health, Education, and Welfare at some time prior to May 16 of the preceding fiscal year, except that any such election shall be in effect for the fiscal year beginning July 1, 1957, if notice of the election is filed with the Secretary prior to August 1, 1957.
-An election by a State under this subsection shall continue in effect until the close of any fiscal year designated in a notice of termination of such election which is filed with the Secretary of Health, Education, and Welfare prior to May 16 of such year.
-Elections hereunder shall be made, and notices thereof and notices of termination shall be filed, on such form or forms and in such manner as the Secretary of Health, Education, and Welfare may prescribe.”
+>     “(b) The amendments made by any section of this part shall not apply to any State (as defined in section 1101 of the Social Security Act \[[42 U.S.C.
+1301][/us/usc/t42/s1301]\] for purposes of title I thereof \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\]) for any fiscal year for which there is in effect an election by it not to have the amendments made by such section apply to it.
+Any such election shall be in effect for a fiscal year only if notice of the election has been filed with the Secretary of Health, Education, and Welfare \[now Health and Human Services\] at some time prior to May 16 of the preceding fiscal year, except that any such election shall be in effect for the fiscal year beginning July 1, 1957, if notice of the election is filed with the Secretary prior to August 1, 1957.
+An election by a State under this subsection shall continue in effect until the close of any fiscal year designated in a notice of termination of such election which is filed with the Secretary of Health, Education, and Welfare \[now Health and Human Services\] prior to May 16 of such year.
+Elections hereunder shall be made, and notices thereof and notices of termination shall be filed, on such form or forms and in such manner as the Secretary of Health, Education, and Welfare \[now Health and Human Services\] may prescribe.”

  __Effective and Termination Date of 1952 Amendment__